 Paul said to consider our body already dead and in the grave, for if we are

-resembles fasting!
-We fast because dying to self is most like starving; that
+fasting.
+We fast because dying to self is most like starving to death; that

 is, we fast to simulate dying to self.
-We don’t want our bodies to literally
+We don’t want our body to literally

-know what it is like for our sinful nature to go without sin.
+know what our sinful nature experiences apart from sin.
 When we begin a

-wash over us when we fast, and these represent waves of passion and desire for
+wash over us when we fast, and these represent waves of evil passion and desire for

 sin.
 We must deny them and starve our sinful nature.
 Dying to self is much

-self; when our bodies cry to us for food, we are more willing to deny it than
+like this; however, when our body cries to us for food, we are more willing to deny it than

-when it cries to us for sin.
-Every sin is a form of idolatry.
-Whenever we sin,
+we are to deny its cries for sin.
+Every sin is a form of idolatry; God sees

-sin as valuing our evil passions and desires more than we value the pleasure
+sin as valuing our evil passions and desires more than we value Him.
+See also: Die to self; Col 3-5,6;

 Col 3-5,6